expo/expo/docs/versions/unversioned/sdk/permissions.md

 > **Note:** iOS is not working with this permission being not individually, `Permissions.askAsync(Permissions.SOME_PERMISSIONS, Permissions.LOCATION, Permissions.CAMERA, ...)` would throw.
 On iOS ask for this permission type individually.

+> **Note (iOS):** In Expo Client this permission will always ask the user for permission to access location data while the app is in use.
+>
+> If you would like to access location data in a standalone app, note that you'll need to provide location usage descriptions in `app.json`.
+For more information see [Deploying to App Stores guide](guides/app-stores.html#system-permissions-dialogs-on-ios).
+>
+> **What location usage descriptions should I provide?** Due to the design of the location permission API on iOS we aren't able to provide you with methods for asking for `whenInUse` or `always` location usage permission specifically.
+However, you can customize the behavior by providing the following sets of usage descriptions:
+> - if you provide only `NSLocationWhenInUseUsageDescription`, your application will only ever ask for location access permission "when in use",
+> - if you provide both `NSLocationWhenInUseUsageDescription` and `NSLocationAlwaysAndWhenInUseUsageDescription`, your application will only ask for "when in use" permission on iOS 10, whereas on iOS 11+ it will show a dialog to the user where he'll be able to pick whether he'd like to give your app permission to access location always or only when the app is in use,
+> - if you provide all three: `NSLocationWhenInUseUsageDescription`, `NSLocationAlwaysAndWhenInUseUsageDescription` and `NSLocationAlwaysUsageDescription`, your application on iOS 11+ will still show a dialog described above and on iOS 10 it will only ask for "always" location permission.

 ### `Expo.Permissions.CAMERA`

 The permission type for photo and video taking.